RobTillaart/FRAM_I2C/README.md

 (0.3.5 added)
 - **uint32_t clear(uint8_t value = 0)** clears the whole FRAM by writing value to all addresses - default zero's.
-Returns the number of bytes written..
+Returns the number of bytes written.

 ### Miscellaneous